Steven Kwan Player Props: Guardians vs. Padres

 Steven Kwan At The Plate

-- Kwan leads Cleveland in slugging percentage (.348) thanks to 19 extra-base hits.

-- Kwan is batting .286 during his last outings and is riding a five-game hitting streak.

-- Kwan has picked up a hit in 45 of 66 games this season, with multiple hits 19 times.
+- Kwan has picked up a hit in 45 of 67 games this year, with multiple hits 19 times.

-- In 66 games played this season, he has gone deep in just two of them.
+- He has hit a home run in two of 67 games played this season, and in 0.7% of his plate appearances.

-- Kwan has picked up an RBI in 21.2% of his games this season, with more than one RBI in 6.1% of his games.
-He has also produced three or more runs in one contest.
+- Kwan has an RBI in 14 of 67 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

+- In 52.2% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (9.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.